Solar Stats & Trends

 While much of the energy economy runs on keeping the conversation vague and complex, we give you basic lay-of-the-land answers so you can ask the right questions moving forward.
 Whether you’re simply testing the waters of going solar or you’re delving into more complex topics like financing options and state policies, we provide actionable expert insights to help you make the smart solar decision for your home.

-We want you to feel confident finding the best solar solution for your home.
+We want you to feel confident about finding the best solar solution for your home.

 Wes RickettsVice President of Content